 - Side walk chalk in recyclable packaging

 - Make crayons from the remnants of other crayons by using a silicon mold

 - Secondhand clothing that is needed for spring or summer

 - Seeds for family fun planting in the garden

 Skip the Plastic Easter Grass

 This stuff is absolutely horrible for the environment.
-It can easily clog waters ways, pets and wildlife can ingest it, and it will end up in a landfill due to it being made from plastic.
-I feel that it’s completely unnecessary anyway.
+It can easily clog waters ways, pets and wildlife can ingest it, and it’s not recyclable.
+I feel that it’s completely unnecessary, anyway.
 As a child, I hated the stuff.
-My candy always got lost in it and it ended up everywhere.
+My candy always got lost among the tangled mess of plastic shreds and it ended up everywhere.
 Unclogging the vacuum almost became a yearly Easter tradition along with hunting eggs and eating chocolate!

 Instead of using plastic grass, there are a few alternatives you can use:

 - Ripped up paper from the recycle bins

 - Grow real grass in your basket or bucket